 - Pure code quality (Claude Opus 4.5 still leads on SWE-Bench)

-Kimi K2.5 represents a real shift in what's possible with open-source models.
-The combination of native multimodality, agent orchestration, and competitive benchmark scores—at a fraction of proprietary pricing—makes it worth serious consideration for agentic workflows.
+Kimi K2.5 marks a genuine step forward for open-source models.
+The combination of native multimodality, agent orchestration, and competitive benchmark scores — at a fraction of proprietary prices — makes it a serious option for agentic workflows.

 Just don't expect to run it on your laptop.